 Chapel and Spiritual Services

 The Maxwell Chapel is located on the third floor at the intersection of the wood wall and red sandstone wall.
 There is an exterior chapel courtyard with built in privacy nooks.
-The chapel will be open 24 hours a day, and provides a quiet place for reflection for families, visitors and staff.
-Mass in the chapter will be held on Monday and Friday at 4:30 p.m.
+The chapel is open 24 hours a day, and provides a quiet place for reflection for families, visitors and staff.
+Mass in the chapel is held on Sunday at 12:30 p.m. and on Wednesday at 12:05 p.m.

 Chaplains are available 24 hours a day to provide emotional and spiritual support to all children and their families during hospitalization.
 Spirituality gives meaning and value to our lives and is one of our means of coping with illness, trauma and loss.
 Spirituality includes our beliefs, practices and attitudes and is expressed by our asking questions, searching for meaning and emotions.
 For children and their families, a stay in the hospital can be a stressful time.
 Chaplains work with the healthcare team to minimize this stress and provide for the spiritual and emotional needs of the children and their families.